marclove/handbook/benefits/leave.md

 The following is the process to obtain approval for scheduled time off.

-1. Talk with the Guide
+#### What You Do

+1. Email your Request

-  Let the Guide know about your request.
+  Send an email to [timeoff@gaslight.co][timeoff] with the requested dates of your leave.
+This is to let the Guide know about your request.
 This is important because we need to make sure the project is covered and the Guide is responsible for scheduling.

+  Include:

+  * Start and end date
+  * Optional, but may be used to determine priority: Reason for leave

+#### What the Guide Does

+1. Approve or Deny the Request

+  We'll take project load, other requests, etc. in to account during the process.
+We need to make sure we can cover all of our work.

 1. Update the Schedule